michaeloboyle/bug-bounty-hunter/ARCHITECTURE.md

 8. **Security & Compliance** - Ethical and safe operation procedures

 Each diagram can be rendered in any Markdown viewer that supports Mermaid, providing clear visual documentation for developers, stakeholders, and auditors.

+**Development Strategy**: As components are implemented, their connecting lines should be changed from dotted (-.->)  to solid (-->) and their styling updated to remove the dashed borders.